How Often Do Women Masturbat? | Explore the Truth

 Is there a stigma around how often women masturbate?

 Yes, societal norms often create stigma around female masturbation.
 Many women grow up in environments where discussing sexual topics is taboo, leading to feelings of shame or guilt.
-This stigma can impact their willingness to engage in self-pleasure and discuss it openly.
+This stigma can affect both openness and personal comfort around self-pleasure.

 Do studies provide insight into women’s masturbation frequency?